mxkaske/black-stories/README.md

 - we have two mixing types, in `validation` and `types`
 - replace `lucide` with `hero` icons

+### TBD:

+- Twitter is [caching link cards for 7 days](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/getting-started).
+The redis content will be deleted based on `ttl`.
+It will happen that the card image will change over time.

 ### FIXME:

 - tailwindcss HMR troubles - downgraded next to `13.0.4` (see [Issue](https://github.com/tailwindlabs/tailwindcss/issues/9954))!